DSkrzypiec/blogImpl/content/post/year2020/index.md

 Mostly due to the whole global COVID-19 pandemic and its implications.

 In general I think it was a good year for me.
 I've changed my career.
 I've been working from home most of the year.
 My daughter was born.
+I've started developing [Home Database](https://dskrzypiec.dev/home-db/).
 I didn't catch COVID-19 (at least without symptoms).
 So far, so good.
 Looking forward into 2021 :)